jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 * In other words, before any control logic can be manipulated, the instruction must have been retrieved from RAM

+* Instructions will be stored sequentially within RAM, starting at address 0
-And the PC keeps track of where the next instruction to run is
+* The program counter starts at 0, and keeps track of the address of the next instruction to be executed

-These instructions are stored in ram
-PC stores where in RAM we are
-So they must be retrieved from ram
+* Thus, to get the next instruction from RAM, the value from the program counter must be sent to the address register

 further, like verything on the bus, it's transient, thus we must store it somewhere
     register